 Crape Myrtle Grow Guide

 Selecting the right crape myrtle for your landscaping needs means you have to take more than just the color into consideration.
 When choosing your crape myrtle, make sure to pay close attention to the plant’s mature height and width and if that fits the look you hope to achieve.
 This step will save you backaches and heartaches in the future.
+How fast do crape myrtles grow, do you ask?
+Check out this chart below for each cultivars specifics.
+Take note that the black diamond crape myrtle growth rate is about the same even though they are mostly bush-like trees.

 Days of Flowering